 - We provide complete mechanical services for all brands of heavy-duty trucks.
-All truck repairs are completed in our preferred heavy truck mechanical shop by certified mechanics.
+All truck repairs are completed either in our own shop, or in our preferred heavy truck mechanical shop by certified mechanics.

 - We offer repairs, routine maintenance, and general mechanical services.
 We understand the RV lifestyle and focus on preventing breakdowns, NOT just passing a DOT inspection.